rydmike/flex_color_picker/README.md

 [spacing, ](https://pub.dev/documentation/flex_color_picker/latest/flex_color_picker/ColorPicker/spacing.html)
 [runSpacing.](https://pub.dev/documentation/flex_color_picker/latest/flex_color_picker/ColorPicker/runSpacing.html)

-The color items that show the available colors can be modified, their `height`, `width`, `borderRadius` plus their `elevation`, and if they have a border `hasBorder` and what color the border is `borderColor` (defaults to divider theme) can all be changed.
+The color items that show the available colors can be modified.
+Their `height`, `width`, `borderRadius` plus their `elevation`, and if they have a border `hasBorder` and what color the border is `borderColor` (defaults to divider theme) can all be changed.